Tuhil926/qwerty/README.md

 - To change the password, press ctrl+p.
 This will take you to the ui for changing the password.
 - You can delete an entry by clicking the `X` to it's right.
 If you deleted it on accident, you can get it back by pressing ctrl+z.
 - You can press the `+` button at the bottom or use the shortcut ctrl+a to add new entries.
+- You can drag on the `=` button on the left of the entries to change the ordering.
 - If you have more entries than can fit on the screen, you can scroll up or down.